A QUICK GUIDE to

 Where We Buy Mineral Rights

-We buy both producing and non-producing minerals in all oil and natural gas states.
+We buy both producing and non-producing minerals in all oil and gas states.
 However, we are especially interested in Texas and Kansas mineral rights.

-We even buy minerals in more obscure states, such as Michigan and Illinois, which produce a very little oil and gas compared to other states.
+We even buy minerals in more obscure states, which produce very little oil and gas compared to other states.

 Why Sell?